yoann0000/Teaching-HEIGVD-RES-2019-Labo-SMTP/README.md

 * **See how easy it is to send forged e-mails**, which appear to be sent by certain people but in reality are issued by malicious users.

-* **Design a simple object-oriented model** to implement the functional requirements described in the next paragraph.
+* **Design a simple object-oriented mailBot.config.model** to implement the functional requirements described in the next paragraph.

 ## Functional requirements